-With the challenges this year will likely present, celebrating the wins is more important than ever and will help keep your class motivated.
+Celebrating student wins will help keep your class motivated and excited to learn.
 Here are some in-person and remote ways you can celebrate success with your students:

 - “Using Zoom, we gave each other thumbs ups when a student would share, or we would ‘silently clap’ for our friends when they bravely spoke up and answered questions.” — Amy Lynn from Amy Lynn Teaches